SeanJA/drupal-node_updated/README.md

 Permissions
 ==

-administer node_updated => can make changes to the node_updated settings
+* administer node_updated => can make changes to the node_updated settings

-check node_updated => can check to see if nodes have been updated
+* check node_updated => can check to see if nodes have been updated

+Todo:
+==
+* get it on the drupal site
+* Check only for specific node types?
+* Permissions per node type?